jiangninghao/Udacity_Project1/README.md

 2. Which zipcode in the Seattle ara receives the highest average review score?
 3. If I want to predict the pricing, what are the most relevant features to use?

-## Python Library
+## Python Library used
 - numpy
 - pandas
 - matplotlib
 - seaborn

 ## Data Source

-Data obtained from Seattle Airbnb Open data available on Kaggle (https://www.kaggle.com/datasets/airbnb/seattle)
+Data obtained from Seattle Airbnb Open data that is available on Kaggle (https://www.kaggle.com/datasets/airbnb/seattle)

 ## File description

-Seatle Airbnb.zip contains 3 csv files:
+Seatle_Airbnb.zip contains 3 csv files:
 - calendar.csv:  provides the time-series information of availability and pricing for each listing id over one year.
 - reviews.csv: provideds info on the counts of review per listing id.
 - listing.csv: the biggest dataset out of the three and the main dataset used for pricing predicting, is the listing.
 It provides key info, such as property details (e.g., # of bedroom, # of bathroom, # of beds, etc.), neighborhood detail, reviewer ratings by type, etc.